English, Drama & Literacy

 The library is situated in the main house, is ‘open’ all the time and is a place where girls and staff can read for pleasure, more or less whenever they wish.
 Although a member of the English Department is in the library each day after lunch to help with book selections, the girls are encouraged to be independent in their use of the library, to be responsible for the signing out and returning of books and to play an active role in the purchase of new stock.

-On the right hand side of the page you will find some useful reading lists for children.
+On the left-hand side of the page you will find some useful reading lists for children.
 These reading lists for young people have been carefully chosen by Hanford’s English department.
 They are useful lists for young readers including many popular titles and some more traditional works.
 To download a list click on the download PDF box on the page.